by Richard Allen

 I have nesting in a bird house in my woods just to the back of my back deck a pair of Wrens.

-You will notice that the Logan Wren has the coloring of a normal Wren except for its head that is red.
+You will notice that the Logan Wren ( it's a House Finch) has the coloring of a normal Wren except for its head which is red.

-I have done a lot of research and the statement that comes up frequently is that Wrens are not brightly colored and one distinguishing feature on some wrens is the white eyebrow.
+I have done a lot of research and the statement that comes up frequently is that Wrens are not brightly colored and one distinguishing feature of some wrens is the white eyebrow.

 I have a total of six birdhouses in the patch of woods all hung near enough to my back deck where I can observe them from my back deck or even from inside my home.